 No more than 3 credits in writing may be earned through credit by examination.
 The upper-level advanced writing course cannot be earned through credit by examination.

-Must be completed with a grade of C- or better within the first 18 credits.
-May not be earned through course-challenge examination.
+Must be completed with a grade of C- or better within the first 24 credits.
+May not be earned through a course challenge examination.

 - Another writing course (3 credits) chosen from the following: